Madak1/2DPASS-MOS/README.md

 - log_dir: The output path
 - config: The config file path
-- gpu: The index of the GPU to use for traning
+- gpu: The index of the GPU to use for training

 ## Testing